KyleBlankRollins/meowzer/meowzer/meowbase/README.md

 #### `clearAllData(): MeowbaseResult`

-Clear all Meowbase data from localStorage and unload all collections from memory.
+Clear all Meowbase data from storage and unload all collections from memory.

 ```ts
 db.clearAllData();